nicitaacom/23_store/app/(support)/support/tickets/components/dev_readme.md

 ## Usage for MessagesHeader.tsx

-I use this component to display current user support help to and to delete this ticke TODO - change delete to close this ticket (because if support delete some ticket it appears again because I fetch all open tickets)
+I use this component to display current user support help to and to delete this ticke

 ## Usage for MobileSidebar.tsx